History of Virginia Commonwealth University: Richmond Professional Institute

 That if it had not been for the WPA, the Richmond Professional Institute would not have amounted to much.
 In the days before the legislature made appropriations to RPI the WPA enabled us to survive and even grow a little.
 In 1939 the school was renamed the Richmond Professional Institute of the College of William and Mary.

 In 1928, Hibbs hired the Richmond-born Theresa Pollak as the first full-time art instructor.
 She founded the School of Art, the forerunner to the VCU School of the Arts.
 There were 8 full-time students the first year and 25 or 30 part-time students.

 When RPI became VCU in 1968, the School of the Arts was the largest professional art school in the country, with 1,200 full-time undergraduate students and 75 graduate students.

-RPI suffered from having a campus with no new buildings and instead consisted entirely of renovated houses.
-This in turn hurt RPI's reputation and so in effort to improve the image of RPI, the first new buildings were created in the late 1950s.
+RPI suffered from having a campus with no new buildings that instead consisted entirely of renovated houses.
+This in turn hurt RPI's reputation so the first new buildings were created in the late 1950s to improve its image.
 In 1956, Franklin Street Gym became the first new building constructed on RPI's campus.
 This building was later razed in 2020 to make way for the College of Humanities and Sciences' STEM Building at 817 W. Franklin St.